ParadoxGameConverters/ImperatorToCk2/DataFiles/Readme.txt

 ----
 REQUIREMENTS
 ----
-Imperator - Versions 1.3.0 through 2.0.2
+Imperator - Versions 1.3.0 - 2.0.2
+CK2       - Version 3.3.4
-CK2 - The Old Gods and/or Holy Fury DLC active to play Pagan faith characters
+          - The Old Gods and/or Holy Fury DLC active to play Pagan faith characters
           - The Old Gods DLC active to play Zoroastrian characters
           - Sons of Abraham DLC active to play Jewish characters
           - Rajas of India DLC active to play Eastern faith characters
           - Holy Fury DLC active to have converted bloodlines enabled Java SE   - Version 16.0.2 or above installed

 -----
 INSTRUCTIONS